nfriedly/grunt-swf/README.md

 # grunt-swf

-> Automates using Apache Flex to compile .as files to .swf.\nNote: you must install the Apache Flex SDK seperately and then configure this plugin with the path to the SDK.
+Automates using Apache Flex to compile .as files to .swf.

+Note: you must install the Apache Flex SDK separately and then configure this plugin with the path to the SDK.

 ## Getting Started
 This plugin requires Grunt.